Plastic Cosmologies: Radical Permeation and the Self, Hakubi Center for Advanced Research, Kyoto University 2025-present

 New Buddhist Economies in Mongolia: Accrual, Dispersal and the Vicissitudes of Wealth, Postdoctoral Research Project working within the group ‘Buddhist Temple Economies in Urban Asia’ at the Max Planck Institute for Social Anthropology 2014-2017.

+This project investigated the formation of new Buddhist economies following the end of the socialist period.
+This research explored how changing attitudes to money impact donations to Buddhist institutions, and how these institutions address growing concerns about inequality.
 Based on previous research about the spiritual value of money in Mongolia, the project explored the strategies that Mongolians use to navigate mundane and supra-mundane religious economies.
 It looked at how ritual activities incorporate or sideline financial imperatives and money.
 And, how money itself is perceived as living or inert, generative or depletive, polluted, corrupted, blessed or neutral.

 Improvising Tradition: Lay Buddhist Experiences in Cosmopolitan Ulaanbaatar, Department of Anthropology and Sociology, The University of Western Australia 2007-2012